protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 - Revised Filcoin docs page on IPFS & Filecoin intersection
 - New IPFS docs page on IPFS & Filecoin intersection
 - Ability to store/retrieve a file on Filecoin using its existing IPFS CID (incl API docs)
-- A tutorial describing how to store/retrieve on Filecoin using IPFS CIDs (docs and/or ProtoSchool)
+- A tutorial describing how to store/retrieve on Filecoin using IPFS CIDs (docs and ProtoSchool)

 Publications in as many of these as we have bandwidth to tackle:
 - IPFS blog post